 What is Financial Assistance?

 A portion of the operating budget is set aside each year for financial assistance to help families who might find the cost of a Paddington education beyond their reach.
-We also write grants to receive funding for financial assistance.
+We also request donations for financial assistance at our annual spring auction.
 These funds are offered to new or returning families when need is determined.
 Paddington Station does not offer loans for tuition.

-Families who wish to apply for financial assistance can begin the process online starting November 15, 2016 at sss.nais.org.
+Families who wish to apply for financial assistance can begin the process online at solutionsbysss.com.
 The Paddington Station code is 5634.
-Applications should be completed no later than February 10, 2017 for returning and alumni sibling families and February 15, 2017 for prospective new families, although late applications will be considered if financial assistance funds are still available.
-Copies of the federal tax return for the last two years (2015 and 2016) including schedule 1040 and all supporting schedules, plus W-2s should be placed online with your Parents’ Financial Statement on the SSS website or submitted directly to the Paddington Station Business Manager, Estelle Dougherty(email@example.com).
-We will also require the IRS Form 4506-T. If the federal return for 2016 is not yet completed, please submit it by May 1, 2017.
+Financial assistance applications are due on February 13, 2019.
+Late applications will be considered if financial assistance funds are still available.
+Copies of the federal tax return for the last two years (2017 and 2018) including schedule 1040 and all supporting schedules, plus W-2s should be placed online with your Parents’ Financial Statement on the SSS website or submitted directly to the Paddington Station Business Manager, Estelle Dougherty(firstname.lastname@example.org).
+We will also require the IRS Form 4506-T. If the federal return for 2018 is not yet completed, please submit it by May 1, 2019.
 Paddington Station reserves the right to deny a financial assistance award if the tax returns are not submitted in a timely manner or do not verify the information submitted with the application to SSS.

 THE FINANCIAL ASSISTANCE PROCESS